-Soft-Point Cutting Edge (SPCE) Bullets Explained
+Soft Point Cutting Edge Ammo: SPCE Bullets Explained

-The soft point cutting edge, or SPCE, bullet is essentially a modified style of semi-jacketed bullet that’s been designed to expand in a very controlled fashion.
+The soft point cutting edge bullet (SPCE) is essentially a modified semi-jacketed bullet that’s been designed to expand in a very controlled fashion.
 Unlike a standard soft-point or hollow point where the core is often bonded with the casing, this bullet doesn’t lock the lead core in completely.
 Some call it “water bottle” ammo, because the point of the bullet is vaguely designed similar to a pet hamster’s water bottle.
 The core isn’t bonded to the casing, allowing a different style of expansion and penetration.

-This bullet is great for most any medium sized game.
-The excellent penetration afforded by the unique design can be a little much for thin skinned animals such as deer, however it performs admirably on thicker skinned and slightly heavier animals such as mountain goats and feral hogs.
+This bullet is great for most any medium-sized game.
+The excellent penetration afforded by the unique design can be a little much for thin-skinned animals such as deer.
+However, it performs admirably on thicker-skinned and slightly heavier animals, such as mountain goats and feral hogs.

-Soft-Point Cutting Edge Features
+Soft Point Cutting Edge Features

-Soft-Point Cutting Edge Uses
+Soft Point Cutting Edge Uses

 Some people love these for target shooting, as the entry hole is often a perfect, easy-to-see circle.
-And it's a great choice for hunters looking for a bullet that’s going to give very uniform performance across the board.
-Naturally, you’ll want to zero in your rifle and take plenty of practice shots before hitting your local hunting area but people really like the performance found in these bullets.
+And it's a great choice for hunters looking for a bullet that delivers very uniform performance across the board.
+Naturally, you’ll want to take plenty of practice shots before hitting your local hunting area, but the performance has made this a popular bullet type.